-Student membership is open to everyone studying on a Society accredited undergraduate degree or conversion course.
+Student membership is open to everyone studying on a BPS accredited undergraduate degree or conversion course.

 As a Student Member you get: